 Learn about Dr. h. c.
 Henry J. Leir.
 Read more

 Prof. Betsy Huang and Prof. SunHee Kim Gertz, Clark's English Department.
-Part II of this workshop will be held at The Leir Retreat Center in Ridgefield, CT in October 2015.
+Part II took place at The Henry J. Leir Retreat Center in Ridgefield, CT.
+Part I was conducted in Luxembourg during the summer of 2015.

 Hear from Angela Woodmansee, Clark's first Fulbright student to Luxembourg.
 Read her blog.